osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-client-credential-clients.md

 <a id="opIdClientCredentialClients_Get Client Credential Client"></a>

-Get a Client Credential Client.
+Gets a client credential client.

 ### Request
 ```text